LudoBermejo/dev.ludobermejo.es/_posts/2015-10-21-factory-pattern.markdown

 Factory pattern!
 This is one of the favourites of [Markel Arizaga](https://markelarizaga.wordpress.com/): he always wants to include it in every module we use!
 And usually he is right: we use this pattern a lot in Starzplay.

   But, what is this all about?
 Well, this pattern is used to create objects without knowing the exact class of object we are creating.
-And how it do that?
+And how we do that?
 By using an interface that allows subclasses to use the class they want to instanciate.

   Confused?
 Yeah, me too.
 I'll try to explain it: imagine your boyfriend wants you to buy a ticket for the premiere of Star Wars (good luck with that!).
 So he doesn't care if that ticket comes from the cinema, from a friend or from internet.
 He only wants the ticket, that's all!
 So you are the interface that needs to find the better way to get the ticket, not your boyfriend.